 So, let’s arm you with a bit of knowledge so you can enjoy your time snorkelling.

 You don’t need to worry about doing the know the crawl arm strokes, breaststroke or butterfly, or how to breathe while doing swimming.
-Snorkel is mostly involved floating to be able to float and move around.
-If unable or not comfortable to do this, use a life jacket.
+Snorkel is mostly involved in floating to be able to float and move around.
+If unable or not comfortable doing this, use a life jacket.

 To go snorkelling, this requires the following basic equipment needed to actively participate.

-Getting yourself used to wear the snorkelling equipment, this is not hard.
+Getting yourself used to wear snorkeling equipment, is not hard.
 You can need to adjust the equipment for personal comfort and if you planning on using a camera or GoPro then there will be more equipment to get used to.

 The snorkel allows you to keep your face under the water and see what is in the sea while the end of the snorkel is above the water and the other in your mouth so you can breathe.
 This is the main function of the snorkel.

-So, when you dive, you hold your breath and upon surfacing you clear the snorkel of water by blowing out thought the snorkel and then start to breathe again.
+So, when you dive, you hold your breath, and upon surfacing you clear the snorkel of water by blowing out through the snorkel and then start to breathe again.

 And try to stay away from Sea urchins.
 Those are the are round spiny animals that are found on the seabed.

-The equipment does not create an immediate problem it is how the snorkeler reacts to the problem that causes most of the snorkelling related incidents.
+The equipment does not create an immediate problem it is how the snorkeler reacts to the problem that causes most of the snorkeling-related incidents.

 The ocean itself also presents more dangerous considerations such as jellyfish, sharks, and strong currents.
 The biggest cause of Snorkelling injuries are collisions with jet skis and small boats.

-For beginners to snorkelling and those who are not comfortable in the water, here are a few tips to make sure that you enjoy the experience.
+For beginners to snorkeling and those who are not comfortable in the water, here are a few tips to make sure that you enjoy the experience.

 Starting off don’t rent the cheapest snorkelling equipment you find.
 You will get what you paid for.

-When renting equipment, it is best to practise to do an equipment check.
+When renting equipment, it is best to practice doing an equipment check.
 Try on the fins ensuring they fit.
-Put on the snorkelling mask and try to breathe through the snorkel and make sure they fit and work properly, before going out to the open sea.
+Put on the snorkeling mask and try to breathe through the snorkel and make sure they fit and work properly, before going out to the open sea.

-If possible, after you have rent the snorkelling equipment you need.
+If possible, after you have rent the snorkeling equipment you need.
 Try using the equipment in the swimming pool or a calm shallow part of the beach.
-This helps you get used to putting the snorkelling equipment on as well as using it in the water.
+This helps you get used to putting the snorkeling equipment on as well as using it in the water.

 It helps you to know if your mask leaks and if you need to adjust it if it is too tight or too loose.

-You can defog you snorkelling mask with defogging gel.
-This is a very important skill to use as this can have a big impact on your snorkelling experience.
+You can defog your snorkeling mask with defogging gel.
+This is a very important skill to use as this can have a big impact on your snorkeling experience.